-- The student is responsible for notifying the Chair of the Doctor of Ministry Committee in writing of his or her intent to withdraw from the program. - Billing of tuition and continuation and other fees will continue and the student will be responsible for payments unless and until the proper notification is on file. - Students who withdraw from the program are expected to complete payment at the time of withdrawal for all credits taken. - o All payments and procedures must be completed before transcripts will be released.
+- The student is responsible for notifying the Chair of the Doctor of Ministry Committee in writing of his or her intent to withdraw from the program. - Billing of tuition and continuation and other fees will continue and the student will be responsible for payments unless and until the proper notification is on file. - Students who withdraw from the program are expected to complete payment at the time of withdrawal for all credits taken. - All payments and procedures must be completed before transcripts will be released.

-• Leave of Absence
+Leave of Absence

-- The student is responsible for submitting a written request for a Leave of Absence for up to one year to the Chair of the Doctor of Ministry Committee. - The Chair will notify the student in writing of the Committee's decision regarding a Leave of - Absence. - o If approved, billing is suspended during the Leave of Absence period. - o Return from Leave of Absence will not be approved until payment of all bills is up to date. - Federal Stafford loan borrowers: See Sections 4 and 6 for information on the policies regulatingloan funds of students who leave seminary studies.
+- The student is responsible for submitting a written request for a Leave of Absence for up to one year to the Chair of the Doctor of Ministry Committee. - The Chair will notify the student in writing of the Committee's decision regarding a Leave of Absence. - o If approved, billing is suspended during the Leave of Absence period. - In preparation for returning from a Leave of Absence, the student is to meet with the Chair of the Doctor of Ministry Committee prior to the start of the semester in which the student returns. - o Return from Leave of Absence will not be approved until payment of all bills is up to date. - Federal Stafford loan borrowers: See Sections 4 and 6 for information on the policies regulating loan funds of students who leave seminary studies.

-Tuition and Fees are sent by the Board of Trustees each year and the prevailing tuition and fees may be found on the Fee Schedule posted on the Seminary website.
+Tuition and Fees are set by the Board of Trustees each year and the prevailing tuition and fees may be found on the Fee Schedule posted on the Seminary website.
 Tuition and fees for the Doctor of Ministry program include:

-- Non-refundable Entrance Deposit that is credited to first tuition bill, plus \$10 to cover the cost of a criminal background check required of all applicants. - Tuition that covers up to thirty-three (33) credits (billed in 15 quarterly segments at the prevailing rate) - o In each of the first three years in the program: Four billings (August, November, February, May) - o In the fourth year in the program: Three billings (August, November, February) - Technology Fee and Student Activity Fee are charged in August and February of each year in the program. - A graduation fee in the year of graduation is applied whether or not the candidate participates in the commencement ceremony. - Major Project Fee and Advisor Fee related to the Major Project. - Continuation Fees billed quarterly and Technology and Student Activity Fees billed in August and - February if continuation of the program is approved. - Situational fees such as those related to late registration, directed study, overdue balance, course extension, etc - Incidental costs and fees and/or travel related to outside readers, adjunct faculty, Supervisory Committees or consultants are the responsibility of the student, and these costs will not appear on your Lancaster Seminary statement. - See also Student Financial Responsibility Section 6.
+- Non-refundable Entrance Deposit that is credited to first tuition bill, plus \$10 to cover the cost of a criminal background check required of all applicants. - Tuition that covers up to thirty (30) credits (billed in 11 quarterly segments at the prevailing rate) - In each of the first two years in the program: four billings (August, November, February, May) - In the third year in the program: three billings (August, November, February) - Technology Fee and Student Activity Fee are charged in August and February of each year in the program. - A graduation fee in the year of graduation is applied whether or not the candidate participates in the commencement ceremony. - Major Project Fee and Advisor Fee related to the Major Project. - Continuation Fees billed quarterly and Technology and Student Activity Fees billed in August and February if continuation of the program is approved. - Situational fees such as those related to late registration, directed study, overdue balance, course extension, etc.

+- Incidental costs and fees and/or travel related to outside readers, adjunct faculty, Supervisory Committees or consultants are the responsibility of the student, and these costs will not appear on your Lancaster Seminary statement. - See also Student Financial Responsibility Section 6.